From SETA to QCTO : Understanding the Transition

 Duration: The duration of QCTO learnerships will depend on the number of credits for specific qualifications.

-What does this mean for you and your company?
+What does this mean for your business?

 If you’d like more information to help you successfully navigate this transitional period, feel free to leave your details or email us info@ilearn.co.za.
 Someone from our team will reach out to you and find out exactly how we can assist and help you reach new heights in your business.